Negativity of Lyapunov Exponents and Convergence of Generic Random Polynomial Dynamical Systems and Random Relaxed Newton's Methods: Introduction and the main results

 In this paper, we investigate the independent and identically-distributed (i.i.d.) random dynamics of rational maps on the Riemann sphere $\CCI $ and the dynamics of rational semigroups (i.e., semigroups of non-constant rational maps where the semigroup operation is functional composition) on $\CCI .$

 One motivation for research in (complex) dynamical systems is to describe some mathematical models in various fields to study nature and science.
 Since nature and any other environments have a lot of random terms, it is very natural and important not only to consider the dynamics of iteration, but also to consider random dynamics.
-Another motivation for research in complex dynamics is Newton's method to find roots of a complex polynomial, which often is expressed as the dynamics of a rational map $g$ on $\CCI $ with $\deg (g)\geq 2$, where $\deg (g)$ denotes the degree of $g.$ In various fields, we have many mathematical models which are described by the dynamical systems associated with polynomial or rational maps.
+Another motivation for research in complex dynamics is Newton's method to find roots of a complex polynomial, which often is expressed as the dynamics of a rational map $f$ on $\CCI $ with $\deg (f)\geq 2$, where $\deg (f)$ denotes the degree of $f.$ In various fields, we have many mathematical models which are described by the dynamical systems associated with polynomial or rational maps.
 For each model, it is natural and important to consider a randomized model, since we always have some kind of noise or random terms.
 Regarding random (complex) dynamics, many researchers in various fields (mathematics, physics, chemistry, etc.) have found and investigated many kinds of new phenomena in random (complex) dynamics which cannot hold in deterministic dynamics.
 These phenomena arise from the effect of randomness and they are called {\bf randomness-induced phenomena} or {\bf noise-induced phenomena} (\cite{MT}).
 In fact, recently these topics are getting more and more attention in many fields.

 The first study of random complex dynamics was given by J. E. Fornaess and N. Sibony (\cite{FS}).
 For research on random complex dynamics of quadratic polynomials, see \cite{Br1}--\cite{Bu2}, \cite{GQL}.
 For recent research on random complex dynamics and the various randomness-induced phenomena, see the author's works \cite{SdpbpIII}--\cite{Sspace}.
+In this paper, we show that a generic random holomorphic dynamical system associated with an analytic family of rational maps on $\CCI $ with some mild conditions has {\bf randomness-induced order} even if the noise is multiplicative and we have a common repelling fixed point for any map in the system.
+Some of the new things of this paper are that (a) we can deal with random holomorphic dynamical systems {\bf with multiplicative noise} (Theorems~\ref{t:rcdnkmain1i}, \ref{t:rcdnkmain2i}, \ref{t:rcdnkmain1}, \ref{t:rcdnkmain2}, Example~\ref{ex:applyi}, Section~\ref{Examples}) and (b) we apply the results to the study of {\bf random relaxed Newton's methods} which we introduce in this paper to find roots of {\bf any} polynomial, and we show that random relaxed Newton's methods have some much better properties than those of deterministic (relaxed) Newton's method (Theorems~\ref{t:RNM1i}, \ref{t:RNM1}, Corollary~\ref{c:RNM1ione}, Remark~\ref{r:RNM1i}).